codeoverflow-org/nodecg-io/README.md

 ## How to use nodecg-io

 If you want to use nodecg-io, you should note that it is only a framework for your bundle, so you need at least a basic knowledge of the programming language JavaScript or any other language that compiles to JavaScript like TypeScript.
-If thats no problem you can had over to the [installation guide](https://nodecg.io/getting_started/install/) and then have a look at the [available nodecg-io services](https://nodecg.io/services/).
+If that's no problem you can head over to the [installation guide](https://nodecg.io/getting_started/install/) and take a look at the [available nodecg-io services](https://nodecg.io/services/).

 ## How to contribute
 If you want to contribute to this bundle you can implement one of those services or fix an [issue](https://github.com/codeoverflow-org/nodecg-io/issues).
 Before contributing head over to the [How to contribute](https://nodecg.io/contribute/) - Guide.